Thought Moments (2004) by Michael Simon Toon.

 can see, hear, touch or sense in any way.
 A mental object is something

-that is in our mind, that we can either remember or imagine seeing, hearing,
+that is in our mind, that we can either remember or imagine seeing,

 touching or sensing in any way).
 This film records the answers